-We take an open and transparent approach; by sharing information about potentially reduced-risk products through external peer review, scientific collaboration and discussion, and we are building a reputation as a credible source of science in this emerging area.
+We take an open and transparent approach; by sharing information about New Category products through external peer review, scientific collaboration and discussion, and we are building a reputation as a credible source of science in this area.

 Watch the short video below to learn more about our science engagement programme

-A relatively new part of our approach in the last few years has been to actively encourage visitors to R&D. We were the first tobacco company to allow external visitors to tour our R&D facilities in Southampton, UK.
-Since 2011, when we first developed our science exhibition centre, we have welcomed over 3,500 visitors, all of whom wanted to learn more about the science behind our potentially reduced-risk products.
+We actively encourage visitors to R&D. We were the first tobacco company to allow external visitors to tour our R&D facilities in Southampton, UK.
+Since 2011, when we first developed our science exhibition centre, we have welcomed over 3,500 visitors, all of whom wanted to learn more about the science behind New Categories.
 The groups have been diverse, ranging from science writers, mainstream media, academics, scientific collaborators, as well as consumer advocates.
-Many of our visitors are journalists from the countries in which our potentially reduced-risk products are sold, as well as public health representatives.
+Many of our visitors are journalists from the countries in which our products are sold, as well as public health representatives.

 Our science website was another industry first when it was launched in 2008.
 We use this, along with Twitter (follow us @BAT_Sci), to share as much as possible about the non-competitive aspects of our research programme, and encourage debate and discussion.

-In terms of publications in peer-reviewed journal articles, we are now strongly focused on the science to substantiate our new products as potentially reduced-risk products, and we have published a great deal of our research on Vype ePen and glo in the past couple of years.
+In terms of publications in peer-reviewed journal articles, we are now strongly focused on the science to substantiate the reduced risk potential of our New Category products, and we have published a great deal of our research on Vype ePen and glo in the past couple of years.
 We always choose an open access option, so there are no restrictions on who can read our research, and links to all of these articles can be found in the library.
 "We publish as much of our research as we can, irrespective of the results, in international, peer-reviewed journals," says Cooney.
 "It is heartening that the vast majority of journal editors and editorial boards continue to believe that good science speaks for itself and should be judged objectively by the peer-review process.
 Most journals today have straightforward processes that ensure that potential conflicts of interest are clearly disclosed."

 To ensure our science reaches a wide audience, we also issue scientific press releases on selected scientific manuscripts.
-There is great appetite for information about potentially reduced-risk products, and our press releases are often picked up by mainstream media outlets, who include them in their news feeds, whether online, TV, radio or print.
+There is great appetite for information about New Categories, and our press releases are often picked up by mainstream media outlets, who include them in their news feeds, whether online, TV, radio or print.

 Recognising that achieving our aims in tobacco harm reduction can be accelerated through a united approach, we are also collaborating with other tobacco companies on areas of non-competitive science.
 A key example of this is our work on adverse outcome pathways (AOPs), mapping biological events that could lead to adverse effects.
 In collaboration with Philip Morris International, we have developed two AOPs demonstrating how oxidative stress, a toxic effect caused by cigarette smoke, can impact the respiratory and circulatory systems, resulting in disease.
 "We were delighted to receive an award from PETA International Science Consortium in recognition for our work on AOPs for smoking-related disease," says Marianna Gaça, Head of Pre-clinical Assessment.